Proverb: In visual form

 Sometimes well-known proverbs are pictured on objects, without a text actually quoting the proverb, such as the three wise monkeys who remind us "Hear no evil, see no evil, speak no evil".
 When the proverb is well known, viewers are able to recognize the proverb and understand the image appropriately, but if viewers do not recognize the proverb, much of the effect of the image is lost.
 For example, there is a Japanese painting in the Bonsai museum in Saitama city that depicted flowers on a dead tree, but only when the curator learned the ancient (and no longer current) proverb "Flowers on a dead tree" did the curator understand the deeper meaning of the painting.
 Also in Japan, an image of Mount Fuji, a hawk/falcon, and three egg plants, leads viewers to remember the proverb, "One Mt.
 Fuji, two falcons, three egg plants", a Hatsuyume dream predicting a long life.

-A study of school students found that students remembered proverbs better when there were visual representations of proverbs along with the verbal form of the proverbs.

 A bibliography on proverbs in visual form has been prepared by Mieder and Sobieski (1999).
 Interpreting visual images of proverbs is subjective, but familiarity with the depicted proverb helps.

 Some artists have used proverbs and anti-proverbs for titles of their paintings, alluding to a proverb rather than picturing it.
 For example, Vivienne LeWitt painted a piece titled "If the shoe doesn't fit, must we change the foot?", which shows neither foot nor shoe, but a woman counting her money as she contemplates different options when buying vegetables.